 Stand-alone Option 9A - important proviso [proxy farming]

-Stand-alone Option 9A was chosen as a 'package' of changes, even though we strongly disagree with the change to restrict proxy farming.
+Stand-alone Option 9A was chosen as a 'package' of changes, even though we strongly disagree with the change outlined in the first dot point to restrict proxy farming.

 Restricting proxy farming would be counterproductive, despite its pure intentions.